codemania/codemania.github.io/agenda/kirk-jackson.md

 speakerName: Kirk Jackson
 title: Kirk Jackson
 speakerTwitter: kirkj
-speakerBio: Kirk is the Security Lead at Snapper, a public transport ticketing company.
-Previously he lead security at Xero, and was a C# developer.
+speakerBio: Kirk is an Application Security Analyst at RedShield.
+Previously he lead security at Snapper, Xero, and was a C# developer.
 He has a strong focus on secure development and currently leads the Wellington OWASP chapter and helps organise the NZ OWASP Day conference.
 speakerImage: 2017/kirk.png
 talkTitle: Hack the world like the 1980's
 talkBlurb: |